asneem1234/bajaj_test_asneem/README.md

 With my background in web development, I implemented this API using a systematic approach:

-1. **Problem Analysis** ï¿½: Thoroughly analyzed the requirements and leveraged my knowledge of REST APIs to design a robust solution.
+1. **Problem Analysis** : Thoroughly analyzed the requirements and leveraged my knowledge of REST APIs to design a robust solution.
 The clear breakdown of requirements made implementation straightforward.

-2. **Strategic Planning** ðŸ”: Applied established best practices for API design based on my previous experience with Node.js and Express.
+2. **Strategic Planning** : Applied established best practices for API design based on my previous experience with Node.js and Express.
 Created a plan that would lead to clean, maintainable code.

-3. **Efficient Implementation** ðŸ’»: Built the solution methodically, using my proficiency with regular expressions and array manipulation to handle the data processing requirements.
+3. **Efficient Implementation** : Built the solution methodically, using my proficiency with regular expressions and array manipulation to handle the data processing requirements.
 My familiarity with JavaScript ES6+ features made the development process smooth.

-4. **Technical Problem-Solving** ðŸ§©: Easily addressed challenges in string processing and data manipulation by applying well-established patterns I've used in previous projects.
+4. **Technical Problem-Solving** : Easily addressed challenges in string processing and data manipulation by applying well-established patterns I've used in previous projects.

-5. **Thorough Testing** âœ…: Implemented comprehensive test cases using industry-standard validation techniques to ensure the solution meets all requirements precisely.
+5. **Thorough Testing**: Implemented comprehensive test cases using industry-standard validation techniques to ensure the solution meets all requirements precisely.

-6. **Streamlined Deployment** ðŸŒ: Deployed to Vercel using best practices for Node.js applications.
+6. **Streamlined Deployment** : Deployed to Vercel using best practices for Node.js applications.
 My experience with various deployment platforms made this process straightforward.

-7. **Professional Documentation** ðŸ“: Created clear, comprehensive documentation following industry standards for readability and completeness.
+7. **Professional Documentation** : Created clear, comprehensive documentation following industry standards for readability and completeness.

 This implementation demonstrates my established skills in full-stack development, particularly in building and deploying RESTful APIs.